Advice, Tips and Tricks for Walt Disney World Tickets and Passes

 - Disney tickets are nontransferable.
 Each ticket can be used only by one person.
 Disney uses a biometric finger scan system at the gate that takes a partial fingerprint the first time the ticket is used, and records it on the ticket’s magnetic strip.
 If the scan doesn’t match, you can’t use the ticket.

-- In Florida it is illegal to resell partly-used multi-day admission tickets: click here to read about the arrest of some people who were doing just that.
+- In Florida it is illegal to resell partly-used multi-day admission tickets; read about the arrest of some people who were doing just that.
 Used ticket brokers are everywhere in the Orlando/Kissimmee area.
 They are generally fly-by-night operators with small storefronts or a desk in another business, such as a motel or restaurant.
 They mostly sell partially used passes.
 It’s likely that you’ll get to the gate and find out the passes are no good.
 Needless to say, Disney is not going to help you with this.
 It is a great way to ruin a vacation.
-Here’s a link to a news story describing a recent fraud involving worthless tickets.

 Websites that seem to be offering super low prices on Disney tickets are almost guaranteed to be scams.